Brittany Murphy: Inside Her Sudden Death at 32 That Still Confounds Hollywood

 Did her husband die of the same causes?

-Just five months after Murphy’s death, and days after his last interview with PEOPLE, Murphy’s mom, Sharon, found Monjack dead at 40 in the same bedroom her daughter had died in their Hollywood Hills home.
+Just five months after Murphy’s death, and days after his last interview with PEOPLE, Murphy’s mom Sharon found Monjack dead at 40 in the same bedroom her daughter had died in.
 His cause of death read exactly the same as his wife’s — a case of pneumonia and anemia.

 “It was just a tragic set of circumstances,” LAPD Commander Andrew Smith told PEOPLE after Monjack’s death mirroring his wife’s.
 “It’s a sad, sad case.”